XTRABYTES/XCITE.OLD/README.md

 ### Install Qt

 XCITE development requires the Qt cross-platform framework.
 If you don't have Qt installed you can download it from [here](https://www.qt.io/download-qt-installer) for free.
+QT includes Qt Creator, a complete integrated development environment (IDE).
+Qt Creator comes with a wide range of integrated tools for both developers and designers.

+__macOS NOTE:__ Before installing Qt, you first need to install __Xcode__.

 Our development is currently targeting Qt 5.11.3 and up.
 When the Qt installer asks which Qt components to install, select the following components and a compiler suitable to your development environment: